 - You can install third-party plugins.
 These add additional functionality to WordPress.
 Unfortunately, WordPress.com does not allow this.
-You are stuck with the standard WordPress implementation.Just to give you an idea of what you can do with plugins, here are five of my favorites:
+You are stuck with the standard WordPress implementation.

 - Blubrry PowerPress—Embeds my podcast into specific blog posts (show notes).
 You can pick from a variety of player styles and display the one you want in your post.

 - Disqus Commenting System—Replaces the native WordPress commenting system.
 It has a number of features that I like better.
 It is arguably the most popular commenting plugin available.